Mauganj: History

-The Sengar arrived in the region from Jalaun and ruled this little kingdom and famously defended it from the Kalachuris.
-However, at some point in the fourteenth century, the Baghelas invaded Mau Raj.
-They defeated the Sengars in the battle of Mau and destroyed their fort and ultimately annexed it to the kingdom of Bagelkhand.
-The scions of Sengars later eloped and constructed a new fortress and named it Nai Garhi which literally means 'a new fortress'.
+The Sengar arrived in the region from Jalaun and governed this small kingdom, notably defending it against the Kalachuris.
+However, in the fourteenth century, the Baghelas invaded Mau Raj, defeating the Sengars in the battle of Mau and destroying their fort, ultimately annexing it to the kingdom of Bagelkhand.
+The Sengar descendants later constructed a new fortress called Nai Garhi, meaning 'a new fortress'.

 Geography

 Mauganj is located at 24.68°N 81.88°E. It has an average elevation of 313 metres (1,026 feet).

-Mauganj is 65 km from Rewa District Headquarter.
+Mauganj is 65 km from Rewa Divisional Headquarter.